Industry News

 However, rising unemployment, reduced retail sales and manufacturing activity, and other factors may also be considered in declaring a recession.
 The National Bureau of Economic Research (NBER) is regarded as the authority on pronouncements of a recession's beginning and end.
 It has not declared the US in a recession since the downturn in 2020.

-Construction's backlog has so far protected the industry from many factors of recent economic compression, and building demand continues to be high.
-But beginning in the latter half of 2023, experts believe this may change, and the industry must be prepared to feel the full brunt of a wounded economy.
-Here's what you can do now to get your contracting business ready.
+The backlog of building projects in the construction sector has so far protected the industry over the past few months from many factors of recent economic compression, keeping building demand, total construction spending and new construction starts high.
+But beginning in the latter half of 2023, experts believe economic conditions may change, and the construction industry must be prepared to feel the full brunt of a wounded economy – affecting both residential construction and nonresidential building.
+Here's what construction business owners can do now to get their business ready.

 Get nimble